 Our board of directors adopted and our stockholders approved our 2020 Plan in July 2020.
-The 2020 Plan became effective on July 30, 2020, and no further grants were subsequently made under our 2013 Plan.
-Our 2020 Plan provides for the grant of incentive stock options, or ISOs, within the meaning of Section 422 of the Code to our employees and our parent and subsidiary corporations' employees, and for the grant of nonstatutory stock options, restricted stock awards, restricted stock unit awards, stock appreciation rights, performance awards and other forms of stock compensation to our employees, including officers, consultants and directors.
+The 2020 Plan will become effective immediately prior to and contingent upon the execution of the underwriting agreement for this offering, and no further grants will be made under our 2013 Plan.
+Our 2020 Plan will provide for the grant of incentive stock options, or ISOs, within the meaning of Section 422 of the Code to our employees and our parent and subsidiary corporations' employees, and for the grant of nonstatutory stock options, restricted stock awards, restricted stock unit awards, stock appreciation rights, performance awards and other forms of stock compensation to our employees, including officers, consultants and directors.

 Authorized Shares.
-Initially, the maximum number of shares of our common stock that may be issued under our 2020 Plan is 8,595,871 shares, which is the sum of (i) 3,000,000 new shares, plus (ii) the number of shares that remained available for the issuance of awards under our 2013 Plan at the time our 2020 Plan became effective, plus (iii) any shares subject to outstanding stock awards that were granted under our 2013 Plan that terminate or expire prior to exercise or settlement, are settled in cash, are forfeited because of the failure to vest, or are reacquired or withheld to satisfy a tax withholding obligation or the purchase or exercise price.
-In addition, the number of shares of our common stock reserved for issuance under our 2020 Plan will automatically increase on January 1 of each calendar year, starting on January 1, 2021 through January 1, 2030, in an amount equal to 4% of the total number of shares of our common stock outstanding on December 31 of the preceding year, or a lesser number of shares determined by our board of directors.
+Initially, the maximum number of shares of our common stock that may be issued under our 2020 Plan after it becomes effective will be 8,596,354 shares, which is the sum of (i) 3,000,000 new shares, plus (ii) the number of shares that remain available for the issuance of awards under our 2013 Plan at the time our 2020 Plan becomes effective, plus (iii) any shares subject to outstanding stock awards that were granted under our 2013 Plan that terminate or expire prior to exercise or settlement, are settled in cash, are forfeited because of the failure to vest, or are reacquired or withheld to satisfy a tax withholding obligation or the purchase or exercise price.
+In addition, the number of shares of our common stock reserved for issuance under our 2020 Plan will automatically increase on January 1 of each calendar year, starting on January 1, 2021 (assuming the 2020 Plan becomes effective in 2020) through January 1, 2030, in an amount equal to 4% of the total number of shares of our common stock outstanding on December 31 of the preceding year, or a lesser number of shares determined by our board of directors.
 The maximum number of shares of our common stock that may be issued on the exercise of ISOs under our 2020 Plan is 26,000,000 shares.